diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 Stop and start ec2, rds resources and autoscaling groups with lambda function.

+## Terraform versions
+For Terraform 0.12 use version v2.* of this module.

+If you are using Terraform 0.11 you can use versions v1.*.

 ## Features

 *   Aws lambda runtine Python 3.7